 Do you not know that whoever is united to a prostitute becomes one body with her?
 For it is said, “The two shall be one flesh.”
 But anyone united to the Lord becomes one spirit with him.
 Shun fornication!
 Every sin that a person commits is outside the body; but the fornicator sins against the body itself.
 Or do you not know that your body is a temple of the Holy Spirit within you, which you have from God, and that you are not your own?
 For you were bought with a price; therefore glorify God in your body.
 (1 Corinthians 6:16-20)

-Men’s right to choose, women’s right to choose, do we have such rights?
+Do we have such rights as men’s and women’s rights to choose?
 No. Our bodies are not ours to do whatever we want.
 If Jesus is Lord, he is Lord of our bodies, minds, and spirits.

 For it was you who formed my inward parts;